ayoayco/blog/_posts/2019-10-14-forcing-javascript-dom-types.md

 x = document.getElementById('table-id') // -> always returns HTMLELement
 ```

-If you go straight to doing `document.getElementById` the variable will have the generic type `HTMLElement`.
+If you go straight to doing `var x = document.getElementById('table-id')` the variable will have the generic type `HTMLElement`.

-Important hint: the string parameter for `createElement` (`'table'` in our example above) will determine the type/interface that the variable `x` will use.
+Important hint: the string parameter for `document.createElement()` (which is `'table'` in our example above) will determine the type/interface that the variable `x` will use.

 ## Uh, okay.
 But, uhm, why... woud I want to do that?